Knoxville Smokies: Double-A

 The Smokies were reclassified as Double-A with the rest of the Sally League in 1963, and were charter members of the Sally's successor, the Southern League, in 1964.
 Apart from a four-year (1968–1971) hiatus, they have continued in the Southern loop ever since.

 Knoxville returned in 1972 as the Knoxville White Sox or Knox Sox, the Chicago White Sox's Double-A club.
 They transferred their affiliation to the Toronto Blue Jays in 1980, a link that lasted until 1999.
 For the first 13 of those years, the team was officially known as the Knoxville Blue Jays, or locally referred to as simply the K-Jays.
 The historic Smokies moniker was reintroduced beginning in the 1993 season.

-From 1954 to 1999, Knoxville baseball teams played in Bill Meyer Stadium, formerly known as Knoxville Municipal Stadium, on Don Ridley Field.
+From 1954 to 1999, Knoxville baseball teams played in Bill Meyer Stadium, formerly known as Knoxville Municipal Stadium, on Neal Ridley Field.
 The stadium was named for Knoxville native son and former Pittsburgh Pirates manager Billy Meyer.
+The field was named in memory of Neal Ridley, a former team owner, in 1984, following his death the previous year.

 From 1999 to 2005, the Smokies were the Double-A affiliate of the St. Louis Cardinals.
 However, when the Cardinals purchased the El Paso Diablos, which had been the Arizona Diamondbacks' Double-A affiliate, the Diamondbacks retained the Smokies as their new Double-A affiliate.
 On September 21, 2006, the Chicago Cubs, who had previously had a Double-A affiliation with division rival West Tenn Diamond Jaxx, reached a two-year player development contract with the Smokies through the 2008 season.